 Albano also indicated he will not soon forget McCarthy's rejection.
-"I don't have control over this, but I do have some control over who [else] gets confirmed," he said.

 The South County judgeship became vacant with the retirement of Judge James B. McElroy.
 Judge Fredric D. Rutberg of the Central Berkshire District Court now is serving as acting judge for the Southern Berkshire court.

 What will happen next with the vacancy and when was unclear Thursday.
 A spokeswoman for Gov. Deval Patrick said no decision has been made on how to proceed.

 McCarthy was first nominated to the position by Patrick last year, but failed to win the required council approval in September in a 3-3 tie vote.
 Lt.
 Gov. Timothy Murray, who presides at the meetings as an ex officio member, was out of the country at the time and unable to cast a tie-breaking vote in favor of the governor's nominee.